Alder Firewood

 Many people choose to burn the wood during the fall or spring when the outside temperatures are moderate.

-Or you can mix the wood in with other dense hardwoods like oak, maple or beech.
+Or, if you want to use it during colder months you can mix the wood in with other dense hardwoods like oak, maple or beech.

 Alder is straight grained and splits really easy.
 The outer bark is thin so it doesn't create a big mess when you process it and it cuts pretty easy as well.